-- Certificate of Incorporation – This certificate asserts that your company has been formed/incorporated on the stated date and fulfills all the regulatory requirements for company formation and vouches for its distinct legal identity.
+- Notice of Incorporation – This notice asserts that your company has been formed/incorporated on the stated date and fulfills all the regulatory requirements for company formation, and vouches for its distinct legal identity.

-- Company Business Profile – a PDF report that provides basic information of a company such as registration number (UEN), company name, business activities, registration date and also information of position holders or business owners.
+- Company Business Profile – a PDF report that provides basic information of a company such as registration number (UEN), company name, business activities, registration date, and information of position holders or business owners.